chitti239/E-commerce-follow-along/README.md

 - **React**: A JavaScript library for building user interfaces.
 - **Node.js**: A runtime environment for executing JavaScript on the server side.

+## Milestone 1

+- Completed foundation for your E-Commerce Application.

+## Milestone 2

+- Separate folders for frontend and backend.
+- A functional Login Page in the frontend.
+- Completed setting for tailwind-css.

+## Milestone 3

+- Organized the backend folder structure for scalability.
+- Connected the server to MongoDb using Mongoose.
+- Implemented error-handling middleware for API stability

 This project aims to provide a full-featured e-commerce solution while enhancing your skills in web development, database management, and user interaction using the MERN stack.